Vincenzo0709/NVDLA_SW_VP/doc/run/VP_USAGE.md

 cd /mnt
 source ./scripts/environment.sh
 ```
-because of QEMU configuration file, now in */mnt* you can see the *NVDLA_SW_VP/vp* directory, with all tools and nets.
+because of QEMU configuration file, now in */mnt* you can see the *NVDLA_SW_VP/vp* directory, with all tools and compiled nets.

 ## Virtual platform test
 To test if the Virtual Platform was built correctly you can launch a simple "Hello world!" test: